Filip Gigov

-Filip Gigov (Bulgarian: Филип Гигов; born 29 March 2007) is a professional footballer who plays as a forward for Ludogorets Razgrad.
+Filip Gigov (Bulgarian: Филип Гигов; born 29 March 2007) is a Bulgarian professional footballer who plays as a forward for Botev Vratsa.

 Career

 Gigov began his career in Ludogorets Academy.
 In June 2024 he signed his first professional contract with the club.
 In December he was included in the winter camp of the first team.
 He made his professional debut for the club on 23 January 2025 in a UEFA Europa League league phase match against the Danish club Midtjylland.